Cascadia District Equalization Members

 Equalization members are eligible to have their meal and lodging expenses reimbursed (upon presentation of receipts) by the Annual Conference, up to a value equivalent to ½ of a double occupancy room at the host hotel and the scheduled conference meals.
 They are also eligible for the same travel reimbursement as all Conference members.

-The 2018 Annual Conference Session will be June 13-16 at The Riverside Hotel in Boise, ID.
+The 2019 Annual Conference Session will be June 12-15 at The Hotel Eugene in Eugene, OR.
 You can find information on registration and lodging, schedule, and AC updates at https://www.umoi.org/ac The proposed legislation package will be available after mid-April.